Stay cool and safe: Summer in the city

 Sun in the sky and burgers on the grill.

 These may be some of your favorite things around this time of year.

 But summer is also the peak season for things that aren’t so delightful, from sunburned skin to heat-related illness.

 Faranak Dabir, MD, an internal medicine physician at Mercy Fitzgerald Hospital, shares some tips for enjoying summer safely.

-Q: What are some of the ways to stay cool and safe this season?
+What are some ways to stay cool and safe?

 One thing you can do is wear brightly colored, loose-fitting, lightweight clothing, which allows the body to cool properly.
 If you must do strenuous activities, do them in the early morning or evening.
 And take breaks.

-Q: Why is it important to drink more fluids during the summer months?
+Why is it important to drink more fluids during summer?